-As at January 31, 2015 and 2014 and for the years ended January 31, 2015, 2014, and 2013 Tabular amounts in thousands of U.S. Dollars, except for price per share and number of shares
+As at July 31, 2015 and for the three and six months ended July 31, 2015 Tabular amounts in thousands of U.S. Dollars, except for price per share and number of shares

-Environmental Review
+Environmental Review and Permitting

 Under the Minnesota Environmental Policy Act ("MEPA") and the National Environmental Policy Act ("NEPA"), state and federal agencies are required to complete an Environmental Impact Statement ("EIS") with periods for public review and comment before permits to construct and operate the Project can be issued.